builderz-io/v-alpha-2019/README.md

 ## Acknowledgements

-We are grateful to the many developers building the tools and applications that make it possible to publish this Alpha Version.
+We are grateful to the many developers building the tools and applications that make it possible to publish this Alpha Version of the Value Instrument.